pavansingh888/NamasteJS/Notes/23-async await.md

 # Error handling
-1. While we were using normal 'promise.then', we had a catch() emthod to handle errors.
+1. While we were using normal 'promise.then', we had a catch() method to handle errors.
 But for async await, we will use try-catch methods.
 2. Wherever we have async await inside our code we should wrap it inside try{} block and then we can have catch(err){console.log(err)} where we can handle error.
 ## Using try-catch